 Willshire Piano Duo, Selected Artist 2017-18

-The Selected Artists Panel (SAP) will select artists with proven experience, who can confidently be recommended to music organisations.
+Our Selected Artists Panel (SAP) select artists with proven experience, who can confidently be recommended to music organisations.

-It is a requirement that applicants provide a list of performances they will be giving in public in the UK between 1 September 2018 and 28 February 2019.
-A member of our listening panel will be sent to two or more of these performances to make an assessment.
-Therefore please provide at least two performance dates for our listeners to attend.
-Every effort will be made to hear and assess every application which includes a relevant performance and the SAP's decisions on applications will be final.
+A member of our listening panel will be sent to two or more of your performances to make an assessment, so ideally we need at least two performance dates for our listeners to attend.
+The more dates you provide, the greater the chance we have of sending a listener to hear you.
+Every effort will be made to hear and assess every application which includes a relevant performance.

 - £750 for a solo artist

 - £1200 for a trio

 - £1500 for a quartet

 Fees quoted do not include travel expenses or VAT.